 How to communicate with clients – from presenting my work to getting feedback

 Phew, this was a big one.
 The way that you present work to clients is EVERYTHING and I’ve learned that the hard way.
 I specifically remember a project from school that would have been the perfect teaching moment for this.
 It was a group project and we did a really good job, but when we sent everything over to the client, they weren’t happy at all.
 They ended up having us change all of it to something really basic and it was very frustrating.
 Now looking back, I realize that the client definitely didn’t understand the thought process behind our work or how it would have made their audience’s experience better.
 We didn’t give them any explanations, we just showed them the design and asked that they thought (very bad move).
 All of that could have been avoided if we had just presented our work more strategically and I really wish my professor had talked us through that.
 Now, I’m extremely intentional about how I present things to my clients.
 I’ve developed specific strategies to make sure that the client understands my thought process, how things would relate to their audience, and that they know how to give me constructive feedback.
-Seriously, it’s been so impactful, I made an entire course on it.
-(Which is re-launching next month!)
+Seriously, it’s been so impactful, I made an entire course on it!

 How to price myself